cilium/cilium/Documentation/architecture.rst

 The security policy can be specified in the following formats:

-* The Kubernetes *NetworkPolicy* specification which offers to configure a subset of the full Cilium security fun See `Kubernetes Network Policies
+* The Kubernetes *NetworkPolicy* specification which offers to configure a subset of the full Cilium security.
+For fun see `Kubernetes Network Policies
   <https://kubernetes.io/docs/concepts/services-networking/networkpolicies/>`_
   for details on how to configure Kubernetes network policies.
 It is possible to define base rules using the Kubernetes specification and then